List of Java Testing Frameworks and Tools:

 #3) Karma

-Karma is primarily a Unit Testing tool for Angular JS applications (Angular JS is a JavaScript framework maintained by Google).
-Karma is maintained by the Angular JS team at Google.
-It runs test cases defined in the configuration file karma.conf.js and displays the results in the command prompt.
+Karma is used primarily as a Unit Testing instrument for Angular JS applications (Angular JS is a JavaScript structure maintained by Google).
+The Angular JS team at Google handles Karma.
+It carries out test cases detailed in the configuration file karma.conf.js and shows the results in the command prompt.

 #4) Qunit

-Qunit is a JQuery Unit testing framework developed by the JQuery team.
-While primarily designed for testing JQuery code, QUnit can also be used to test regular JavaScript code.
-QUnit is easy to understand, and the test results are displayed in a user-friendly format.
-For more information, check here.
+Qunit is a JQuery Unit testing structure developed by the JQuery team.
+Although primarily created for testing JQuery code, QUnit can also be used to test regular JavaScript code.
+QUnit is user-friendly and comprehensible.
+Moreover, the test results are shown in a user-friendly format.
+For more information, visit this page.

-There are several other Unit testing tools for JavaScript, including FireUnit, RhinoUnit, TestSwarm, BrowserSwarm, Mocha, Chai, and Sinon.
+Among other Unit testing tools for JavaScript are FireUnit, RhinoUnit, TestSwarm, BrowserSwarm, Mocha, Chai, and Sinon.

 JSP (JAVA Server Pages – The View Component)